FOR DAVINCI RESOLVE

 SOFT HIGHLIGHT ROLLOFF

 I’ve also created some PowerGrades that teach you a technique for smartly manipulating print film emulation LUTs like the popular Kodak 2383 LUT by DaVinci Resolve.
-For example, you can flatten the contrast curve to create a flat film look by preserving the colors and locking the middle gray area.
-The PowerGrade and User Guide will also show you how to easily create a nice highlight roll-off and softer or harder shadows.
+For example, you can flatten the contrast curve to create a flat film look, but retain the colors and mid-grey range.
+The PowerGrade and User Guide will also show you how to easily create a nice highlight roll-off and teaches you how to soften the shadows.
 Depending on the look you want.

 DEEP NEUTRAL BLACKS

-Additionally, I added some PowerGrade specifically for the Kodak 2383 LUT, which neutralizes the blacks and brings the shadows closer to zero.
+Additionally, I added some PowerGrade specifically for the Kodak 2383 LUT, which neutralizes the blacks and brings the shadows closer to zero to get deep rich blacks.
 Please refer to the User Guide for further instructions on using these PowerGrades.

 This compound node splits your footage into three frames.
 The preset is designed for a 1:85 Dirty matte, but can be quickly adjusted to other mattes.
 I separated “dirty matte” and “sprocket hole” for more flexibility.
 This allows you to add film grain, halos, light leaks, and film damage elements without affecting the sprocket holes.